Atul4ray/Atul4ray/README.md

 # 💫 About Me:
-Hi, I'm Atul, a React.js Developer with 5+ years of experience in building high-performance, user-friendly, and scalable web applications.
+Hi, I'm Atul Ray, a React.js Developer with 5+ years of experience in building high-performance, user-friendly, and scalable web applications.
 I specialize in crafting clean UI components, optimizing front-end performance, and delivering seamless user experiences across devices.<br><br>I have hands-on expertise in React.js, Redux, JavaScript, HTML, CSS, and modern UI tools.
 Over the years, I’ve worked across domains like automobile, banking, and e-commerce, collaborating with cross-functional teams to ship high-quality features and maintain robust codebases.<br><br>I follow best practices, write reusable components, ensure WCAG accessibility, and create efficient API integrations for smooth communication with backend services.
 I’m passionate about problem-solving, performance optimization, and staying updated with the latest React and front-end trends.

 ## 🌐 Socials: